-1 These registers count the number of 11.11 μs periods (based on an internal 90 kHz clock) that occur between a number of consecutive fan TACH pulses (default = 2).
-The number of TACH pulses used to count can be changed using the TACH pulses per revolution register (Register 0x7B).
+&lt;sup>1 These registers count the number of 11.11 μs periods (based on an internal 90 kHz clock) that occur between a number of consecutive fan TACH pulses (default = 2).
+The number of TACH pulses used to count can be changed using the fan pulses per revolution register (Reg.
+0x7B).
 This allows the fan speed to be accurately measured.
 Because a valid fan tachometer reading requires that two bytes are read, the low byte must be read first.
 Both the low and high bytes are then frozen until read.
 At power-on, these registers contain 0x0000 until the first valid fan TACH measurement is read into these registers.
 This prevents false interrupts from occurring while the fans are spinning up.
 A count of 0xFFFF indicates a fan is one of the following:

 - Stalled or blocked (object jamming the fan). - Failed (internal circuitry destroyed). - Not populated.
-(The ADT7473/ADT7473-1 expects to see a fan connected to each TACH.
+(The ADT7473 expects to see a fan connected to each TACH.
 If a fan is not connected to that TACH, its TACH minimum high and low bytes should be set to 0xFFFF.) - Alternate function, for example, TACH4 reconfigured as THERM pin.

-Table 24.
-Current PWM Duty Cycle Registers (ADT7473 Power-On Default = 0x00, ADT7473-1 Power-On Default = 0xFF)1
+Table 19.
+Current PWM Duty Cycle Registers (Power-On Default = 0x00)